 The entry process is executed on SailGate and is accessible at the links in the red box.
 At any time before or after the entry opening date, you may create or update your account on SailGate and add or update your vessel information.
 Doing so will speed your process when entry is available.

-If you raced in either the 2016 or 2018 race, you already have an account on SailGate and you are advised to sign in to SailGate using those credentials.
+If you entered the 2016, 2018, 2020 race, you already have an account on SailGate and you are advised to sign in to SailGate using those credentials.
 The username is a valid email address, and you may request to reset a forgotten password.

 If you have not previously used SailGate, for the Newport Bermuda Race, you will need to create an account a Skipper account.

 If you are a crewmember expecting to be invited to race, you will receive an email invitation from SailGate initiated by the Entrant (Skipper / Owner) after they have created the crew list for their entry on SailGate.
 If you wish to update or create your account in advance of receiving an invitation, you may do so via the Crew SailGate link in the red box.
 Only by responding to an invitation from SailGate will you be joined as crew on the entrant yacht.

 This guide is intended to help summarize the Entry rules defined in the Notice of Race, which governs.

 Entry for the 2022 Newport Bermuda Race will open at 1300 EDT on June 18, 2021.
 Skippers/Owners may initiate their entry on [Sailgate].
 Entry may not be initiated after April 3, 2022.
 The fee structure is very similar to that of the 2020 race.
 The entry fee is based on LOA (ORR), division entered, and date on which entry is initiated.
 A deposit of 50% of the entry fee is due within 10 days of initiating entry.
 Early entrants are rewarded with lower fees than later entries.
 Please see the fee schedule table and fee details in the NOR.